eobermuhlner/kimage/README.md

 The sigma-clip histogram shows how many pixel values (red, green, blue) where outliers and had to be rejected.

-In this example for 1079254 pixel values all 6 samples from the aligned images where used, whereas for 11946 values only 2 samples where used (and 4 where rejected).
+In this example for 1079254 pixel values all 6 samples from the aligned images where used, whereas in 11946 cases only 2 samples where used (and 4 where rejected).

 ![](images/align/stack(sigma-clip-median)_aligned_orion1.png)